Granny Annexe Planning Permission Guide: When Is It Needed?

 Caravan Sites Act

-The Caravan Sites Act defines ‘Caravan’ as the following:
+The Caravan Sites Act defines ‘Caravan’ as follows:

 • It is composed of not more than two sections separately constructed and designed to be assembled on-site by means of bolts, clamps or other devices; and